-Ceropegia woodii is a tuberous, evergreen perennial species that produces long, trailing shoots bearing heart-shaped succulent leaves.
+Ceropegia linearis subsp. woodii, frequently listed as Ceropegia woodii - is a tuberous, evergreen perennial species that produces long, trailing shoots bearing heart-shaped succulent leaves.
 Commonly known by the name String of Hearts, they tend to be green in colour, patterned with silvery-grey and purple on the underside.
 Flowers are lantern-shaped and pink-purple in colour; they measure approximately 2cm in length.
 This species is a very popular houseplant due to its delicate foliage.
-This plant looks amazing in a hanging basket, allow the leaves to cascade over the edges for a spectacular visual.
+This plant looks amazing in a hanging basket; allow the leaves to cascade over the edges for a spectacular visual.

 String Of Hearts Companion Plants

 Plant with other succulent species that have a similar climatic requirement.

 How to propagate String Of Hearts

 Sow seed at 19-24C (66-75F) in early spring.

 Succulent leaves serve as water storage organs.

 Good container plants, place in semi-shaded position and ensure good drainage for best results.
 Often grown inside as a houseplant, but requires good levels of sunlight.